HKwirikia/Phase-3-Project---Tanzanian-Water-Wells-Pump-it-Up-/Desktop/Phase3/README.md

 In order to build a predictive model for the water pump functional status, I used the Gradient Boosting Classifier and Random Forest Classifier algorithms.
 I first split the available data into training and validation sets to assess the performance of our models.
 Then, I performed a grid search over different hyperparameters for the Random Forest Classifier to find the best set of hyperparameters that would give us the highest validation accuracy.

 # 4. Results
-The best parameters for the model were found to be a learning rate of 0.7, a maximum depth of 14, a maximum number of features of 1.0, a minimum number of samples per leaf of 16, and a total of 200 estimators.
-These parameters were determined through grid search cross-validation.
+The best model I found using the grid search had a validation accuracy of 0.
+796. The best hyperparameters found for the Random Forest Classifier were: 'min_samples_split': 8, 'n_estimators': 1000.

 # 5. Conclusion
-The model is able to predict the functionality status of a water pump with an accuracy of 0.783, which is a relatively good performance.
+The model is able to predict the functionality status of a water pump with an accuracy of 0.796, which is a relatively good performance.
 This can be used to aid in decision making and maintenance planning for the water pumps in Tanzania.
-However, it is important to note that this is a limited sample and there is room for improvement with more data or additional feature engineering.
+However, it is important to note that this is a limited sample and there is room for improvement with more data or additional feature engineering.Repo Navigation

-Repo Navigation
 * data/ <--- Well Data Provided by DrivenData
 * Final Notebook - Jupyter Notebook.pdf <--- PDF of Final Notebook
 * Final Notebook.ipynb <--- Final Project Jupyter Notebook